zadhart/Reddit-Bot/README.md

-# Reddit-Bot
+# Morgana-Reddit
-Make Morgana send you memes from twitter
+Make Morgana send you memes from Reddit